wavyj/DVP4/JustinColeman_1703/Readme.txt

 password: testpass

 Features Not Working:
-- iPad Watch view not completed
+- iPad navigation
+- Chat might not be displaying properly on iPad
+- Selecting Game in search